When a traumatic event happens, it's how we process the event that causes the trauma within.

-Anger is all too often precieved as a negative emotion rather than a normal and useful one.
+Anger is all too often perceived as a negative emotion rather than a natural and useful one.

-The emotion of anger is not negative; how it is recognized, recieved and managed is what needs to be given attention and space.
+The emotion of anger is not negative; how it is recognized, received and managed is what needs to be given attention and space.

 Understanding what is happening and why, is key to developing the skills in how to manage this valid emotion.